OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 2. You must be a human.
 Accounts registered by "bots" or other automated methods are not permitted.

-3. You must provide your legal full name, a valid email address, and any other information requested in order to complete the signup process.
+3. You must provide your name, a valid email address, and any other information requested in order to complete the signup process.

 4. Your login may only be used by one person - a single login shared by multiple people is not permitted.
 You may create separate logins for as many people as your plan allows.